mildsunrise/ptproxy/README.md

 The parameter can be independently enabled in client and server, and if enabled in both sides, two headers will be appended to the request.
 There's usually little value in enabling it at the server.

-Existing `Forwarded` headers will be left intact, and a new one will be appended after these.
-Downstream proxies or frameworks may join the values using a comma (`,`) as permitted by HTTP, and because the comma itself is syntactically valid inside a single value (through a quoted string), a rogue client could send a malformed header with an unclosed quoted string to cause parsing for the entire set of values to fail.
+**Note on security:** All ptproxy does is append a `Forwarded` header after existing ones (if any) which are left intact.
+Downstream parsers may join the values using a comma (`,`) as permitted by HTTP, and because the comma itself is syntactically valid inside a single value (through a quoted string), a rogue client could send a malformed header with an unclosed quoted string to cause parsing for the entire set of values to fail.
 Origins that rely on `Forwarded` for security controls **must** be careful to reject requests with malformed values, and enforce N trailing values to be present.